AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-download-assets.md

 1. Select **Download**.
 In the Download Map dialog, you can choose the following options:

     -   **Use Baseline**: Select this option to get a list of Baselines created for the DITA map.
 If you want to download the map file and its contents based on a specific Baseline, select the Baseline from the drop-down list.
-For more details about working with Baselines, see [Work with Baseline](generate-output-use-baseline-for-publishing.md#).
+For more details about working with Baselines, view [Work with Baseline](generate-output-use-baseline-for-publishing.md#).
     -   **Flatten File Hierarchy**: Select this option to save all referenced topics and media files in a single folder.
     >[!NOTE]
     >